Prishaniee with dark hair sits on a beige couch, reading a book, with a side table holding a potted plant and a mug nearby.

 Join The Lounge if you want live guided practice.

-The Lounge is where we gather weekly to practise somatic yoga together.
+The Lounge is where we gather monthly to practise somatic yoga together.

 If you’ve been craving rhythm, structure, and the experience of moving in a supportive space, this is a beautiful next step.

-Start here if you want to build a consistent somatic practice.
+Start here if you want to build a somatic practice.

 Enter The Study if you want deeper personal support.